linode/manager/RELEASING.md

 3. While `testing` branch is checked out, [generate the Changelog](#generating-the-changelog) first
 4. Review the Changelog and update manually if necessary
     * This includes getting rid of any references to PR numbers, JIRA ticket numbers or grammar and spelling mistakes
-    * You should also ensure that everything in the Chaneglog is user-facing.
+    * You should also ensure that everything in the Changelog is user-facing.
 Removing anything that users won't directly be interacting with
 5. Push the changes from your local `testing` branch to the upstream with `git push origin testing`
 6. At this point, you can begin deploying to the rest of the environments
 7. Deploy to the staging environment by merging `testing` into `staging` with `git checkout staging && git pull && git merge testing && git push origin staging`